Skip to main content

 Learn about the course of study for the dietetic internship.

 In accordance with the Accreditation Council for Education in Nutrition and Dietetics (ACEND) standards, dietetic students are required to complete 1,000 hours of supervised practice, of which 700 hours must be conducted in a professional workplace setting and 300 hours may come from alternate supervised experiences, including simulated case studies and role playing.
-The UMass Amherst dietetic studentship (DI) provides dietetic students (i.e., students) with over 900 supervised hours in a workplace setting and nearly 200 hours of alternate supervised practice hours.
+The UMass Amherst supervised practice provides dietetic students with over 1,000 supervised hours in a workplace setting and nearly 100 hours of alternate supervised practice hours.

-Food Service Management: Students will spend approximately 256 hours (eight 4-day weeks) in a food service management (FSM) rotation, gaining managerial experience in a food service environment.
+Food Service Management: Students will spend approximately 5 weeks (160 hours) in a food service management (FSM) rotation, gaining managerial experience in a food service environment.
 Most FSM rotations are located within school or health care systems.
 Other opportunities for FSM experience have included Meals-on-Wheels facilities, Veterans Affairs (VA), and Head Start programs.
+Students often complete their quality improvement project (i.e., PDSA) during the FSM rotation which may require time outside of normal working hours.

-Other Experiences: In addition to the above main rotations, students spend 48 hours (two 3-day weeks) at a Veterans Affairs (VA) rotation where they get individual and group nutrition counseling experience.
-They also get to choose a specialty rotation (plan your own, "PYO”) where they will spend 64 hours (two 4-day weeks) working in an area of personal interest.
+Other Experiences: In addition to the main rotations, students spend time at a Veterans Affairs (VA) in a short management rotation and obtain individual and group nutrition counseling experiences.
+They also select their own specialty rotation (i.e., plan your own) in an area of personal interest.
 While the students are encouraged to reach out to the individual preceptors (this encourages networking and fosters initiative), the director has a list of rotation options and contact information from which to choose.
 It is not expected that the students facilitate the PYO rotation solely on their own.

 The estimated 32-hour/week rotations do not include travel time, homework on assignments or projects, or other outside preparation.
-There will be a two-week break at the end of December through the New Year for fall admits, and two weeks during the summer for spring admits.
+There will be a two-week break during the Christmas and New Year holidays.

 Local Navigation Links